rekkles2/Gaze-CIFAR-10/README.md

 ---

 ## Citation
-If you find this code or dataset useful in your research, please cite our work accordingly.
+🍟🍔🥂If you find this code or dataset useful in your research, please cite our work accordingly.

 ---